 Pamela Rutter - Chair

-Pamela Rutter held various General Manager/Directorship posts in the Building and Furniture Manufacturing industries before moving into the public sector in 1991.
+Pamela held various General Manager/Directorship posts in the Building and Furniture Manufacturing industries before moving into the public sector in 1991.
 Pamela joined the NHS to establish a wide range of innovative community based services before managing a group of privately owned Care Homes for the Elderly in the North West.
 She finished her working career as Senior Commissioning Manager for Adult Care in local Government and continues to undertake work for the Care Quality Commission.
-Specialising in the review of services for the elderly and raising awareness of the impact of bereavement on health and well-being have been long-standing passions.
-Pamela has been a volunteer with Cruse Bereavement Care for 24 years.
+Specialising in the review of services for older people and raising awareness of the impact of bereavement on health and well-being have been long-standing passions.
+Pamela has been a volunteer with Cruse Bereavement Care for 27 years.
 After making a successful bid to the Lottery in 1998 Pamela was instrumental in establishing the North West Region and has served in a number of capacities on Management Committees, Council Committees and as a Trustee.
 Previously Pamela was the Vice Chair of Cruse Bereavement Care from June 2015.

 Michael Whitehouse OBE - Hon Treasurer

 Michael was Chief Operating Officer of the National Audit Office until April 2017 and now has a portfolio of non-executive directorships including the Medicines and Health Care Products Regulatory Agency and the South East Coast Ambulance NHS Foundation Trust.
 An accountant and auditor by profession, he has had responsibility throughout his career for numerous public sector portfolios, including the Health, Education, Social Welfare, Housing, Defence, Diplomatic Service and International Aid sectors.
 As an NAO director, he developed the NAO’s work on cross government systemic issues, which is now a well-established feature of the NAO brand.
 Michael chairs Cruse's Board of Trustees' Audit and Finance Committee

 Helen Causley - Trustee